5 Skills That Set Roger Federer Apart From The Rest

 Speaking of the greatest musicians in the world, Malcolm Gladwell said:

 The same can be said of athletes like Federer.
 All we see is the man effortlessly gliding around the court, striking the ball with precision and grace.
-What we don’t see are the 10,000 hours of practice - the blood, sweat, and tears.
+We don’t see the 10,000 hours of practice - the blood, sweat, and tears.

 Perhaps all of us owe Federer a word of thanks.
 It’s a privilege to watch him play.